AshrafTasin/SWE-Lab-Project-GLEAM/README.md

 ```bash
 npm start
 ```
-* if you face errors in step 5, you might try to run 'npm start' from 'client' folder .
+* if you face errors in step 5, you might try to run `npm start` from `client` folder .

 6. Change your directory to `server` and run :
 ```bash